mbags-playground/passbag/README.md

 # passbag

 [Passbag](./lib/assets/images/logo.png)
-Make your weak password into super strong password.
+Transform your weak passwords into super strong password.

 ## About

 This is app help you to generate a strong password.
+It combines two password to generate a strong password.

 It is implemented using flutter, so it can run in any platform, wether on mac, ios, android, or in browser.

 ## Algorithm